openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

   is available
 - Basic test of the validity of the SCA certs.
 Mount the `etc-pki-entitlement` secret and run e.g `yum install` in the container

+### Graduation Criteria

+This feature is planned as a technical preview in OCP 4.9 and is planned to go GA in 4.10.

 #### Dev Preview -> Tech Preview
 - Insights Operator is able to download the data from OCM API and expose it in a cluster API
 - basic functionality is tested